How do you figure out your “corporate why”?

 We’re not center stage and we’re not winning awards or Nobel prizes, but we serve the people that do.
 We work in the shadows so that everyone else can do what they do best.

-We’re pretty much like the Batman of business.
+It means that we’re pretty much like the Batman of business.

 How cool is that?